uperl/Environment-Is/README.md

 Returns true if the current process is running inside a docker container.

+## is\_interactive

+Return true if the current process is interactive.

 ## is\_wsl

 Returns true if the current process is running inside Windows Subsystem for Linux (WSL).